-- (A) Setbacks referred to in this UDO shall be measured as stated in Chapter 20.07: (Definitions), under the term "setback" and "build-to range." - (B) For private streets, setbacks shall be measured from the edge of the curb, easement, or right-of-way, whichever distance is greater. - (C) Where existing right-of-way is wider than that proposed on the Transportation Plan, the setback shall be measured from the existing right-of-way. - (D) For lots of record with no street frontage, a minimum building setback of 10 feet is required from the property line where access is gained. - (E) The minimum front building facade at the build-to range percentage shall be determined by calculating the width of the principal building that is within the build-to range divided by the total width of the lot at the street frontage.
+- (A) Setbacks referred to in this UDO shall be measured as stated in Chapter 20.07: (Definitions), under the term "setback" and "build-to range." - (B) For private streets, setbacks shall be measured from the edge of the curb, easement, or right-of-way, whichever distance is greater. - (C) Where existing right-of-way is wider than that proposed on the Transportation Plan, the setback shall be measured from the existing right-of-way. - (D) For lots of record with no street frontage, a minimum building setback of 10 feet is required from the property line where access is gained.
+All other lot lines shall be considered side lot lines for the purposes of setbacks. - (E) The minimum front building facade at the build-to range percentage shall be determined by calculating the width of the principal building that is within the build-to range divided by the total width of the lot at the street frontage.